 - Magic Kingdom: Cinderella's Royal Table (lunch, dinner); Liberty Tree Tavern (lunch, dinner)

 Looking for even more options?
-Consider heading to Disney Springs, the dining and entertainment district at Disney World, which offers scores of dining options (at last count, 52 eateries), many of which will offer Thanksgiving lunch and dinner.
+Consider heading to Disney Springs, the dining and entertainment district at Disney World, which offers 50+ dining options, many of which will offer Thanksgiving lunch and dinner.
 In addition, there are dozens of shops and entertainment venues that will be open on Thanksgiving.

 Tips for Spending Thanksgiving Day at Disney World